AndrejStojkovic/card-deck/README.md

 ```

 ### Known bugs:
-- Not optimized very well for mobile and etc..
+- The site is not optimized very well for mobile and etc..

 Link to website: